barrage/ragu/README.md

 docker compose up -d
 ```

-First the infrastructure services are started which must be fully ready and accepting connections so
+First the infrastructure services are started which must be fully ready and accepting connections.
-the application services can perform migrations and code generation from database schema.

 The infrastructure services are included in the main `docker-compose.yaml` file, therefore after the
 initial setup the stack can be managed by it i.e. by just using the `docker compose` command.

+Note, if the chunker will not start because it can't find the `ragu` bucket try restarting it.
+If it still can't find it, re-run the `minio-createbucket` container and try it again.

 _This process may take a while depending on your system, especially on ARM machines._